ABP Majha

 ABP Majha is a Marathi news TV channel based in Mumbai, Maharashtra.
 Rajiv khandekar is the executive editor of the channel.
 Anandabazar Patrika News is the abbreviation for ABP News Network Pvt.
-Ltd. i.e. ABP Group operates a multiple Language news channel in India.
+Ltd. i.e. ABP Group operates a multiple language news channel in India.
 Its headquarters are in the Indian city of Noida.

 The channel was previously called Star Majha until 1 June 2012.
 ABP Group acquired its ownership from Star, making it a part of the larger ABP news network.

+Editorial leadership

+Rajiv Khandekar Senior Executive Vice President, News & Production, ABP News and ABP Majha in ABP Group and was associated with the channel during its formative years, contributing to its development as a Marathi news broadcaster with a focus on political and current affairs coverage.

+Sarita Kaushik has been serving as the Executive Editor of ABP Majha since December 2024.
+She previously held the position of Deputy Executive Editor and Channel Head at the network.
+With over 25 years of experience across print, television, and digital journalism, She is among the early women editors to head a regional television news channel in India and has led programming initiatives such as the primetime programme Zero Hour and the podcast Coffee with Kaushik.